What is a cardiac risk assessment?

 What other tests are used to assess cardiac risk?

-Checking for diabetes by measuring fasting blood glucose, an HBA1c level or performing a glucose tolerance test is often required.
+Checking for diabetes by measuring fasting blood glucose, an HbA1c level or performing a glucose tolerance test is often required.
 Early identification of chronic kidney disease is also important as this is a risk factor.
-Other blood tests that may be used in special circumstances to assess your risk of heart disease include homocysteine (an amino acid that comes from the normal breakdown of proteins in the body), lipoprotein a (Lp(a)), and high-sensitivity C-reactive protein (hsCRP).
+Other blood tests that may be used in special circumstances to assess your risk of heart disease include homocysteine (an that comes from the normal breakdown of in the body), lipoprotein a (Lp(a)), and high-sensitivity C-reactive protein (hsCRP).
 Raised levels of any of these may indicate increased risk of having a heart attack and allow preventative measures to be taken, for example, by changes to diet and exercise habits.

 How is treatment determined?